AMSC22-23/Eikonal-Cuda-Cesaroni-Tonarelli-Trabacchin/README.md

 ## Description

+The project is a CUDA library designed for computing the Eikonal equation based on the FSM algorithm on 3D unstructured tetrahedrical meshes.
+It is designed to be highly extensible, and easy to integrate in different applications.<br>

+This repository contains a main component, `src`, which is a library for the computation of the numerical solution of the Eikonal equation described in the introduction paragraph.
+The library contains:
+- `Mesh` which is a class that represents a mesh in 3D.
+- `LocalSolver` which is a class responsable for the resolution of the local problem.
+- `Solver` which is the implementation of the CUDA solver.
+For more details, always refer to the documentation.

+ The repo also contains an utility component, `test`, which contains a test case and some input meshes.

 ## Usage
 After cloning the repo with the command `git clone https://github.com/AMSC22-23/Eikonal-Cuda-Cesaroni-Tonarelli-Trabacchin.git`, the installation of [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) software is required.
 To install it, access the repo and run the following:
 ```bash